guidance-guarantee-programme/pension_guidance/content/when_you_die.md

 If you die before 75, money left in your pot is passed on tax free.
 Your beneficiary can take it a single lump sum or as a retirement income.

-^If you die before 75, and you didn't touch the money in your pot at all, your beneficiary may have to pay tax if they don't use it within 2 years of the date your provider was told of your death.^
+^If you die before 75, and you didn’t touch the money in your pot at all, your beneficiary may have to pay tax if they don’t use it within 2 years of the date your provider was told of your death.^

 If you die at 75 or later, [this money is taxable](/when-you-die#tax-at-a-glance).
 The tax your beneficiary pays depends on how and when they take the money.